-For example, I can’t find any verses in the NT that explicitly cancel the tithe; in fact, some can be interpreted to mean that it is still in effect.
+For example, I can’t find any verses in the NT that explicitly cancel the tithe; some can be interpreted to mean that it is still in effect.
 And although we are under the New Covenant of grace, tithing could at least be considered a very useful principle for developing the spiritual discipline of giving.

 Further, although I don’t think we have a “legal” obligation to tithe, the Bible seems to teach that God expects all true believers to give from a heart of gratitude and generosity, which is consistent with the teachings of Jesus and the Apostles in the NT.

-My approach in this article will be to use a working definition of the term “tithe” to refer to, “the spiritual discipline of consistent, proportional giving of a percentage of our income that is motivated by heartfelt gratitude and generosity in keeping with the NT teachings.”
+My approach in this article will be to use a working definition of the term “tithe” to refer to “the spiritual discipline of consistent, proportional giving of a percentage of our income that is motivated by heartfelt gratitude and generosity in keeping with the NT teachings.”
 Based on that definition, giving at the ten percent level may be aspirational for some, whereas others will be willing and able to give much more.

-Many sincere believers who mostly align themselves with perspective number (1) above would say that they do not necessarily need to “tithe” on money they have already “tithed on.”
+Many sincere believers who mostly align themselves with perspective number (1) above would say that they do not necessarily need to “tithe” on the money they have already “tithed on.”
 They may also take a more “formulaic” approach to calculating the tithe.
 However, those who are more aligned with number (2) would not be as likely to make such a distinction, and they may decide their level of giving based on how the Holy Spirit leads them.

 Tithing on retirement income

-If you believe that the tithe is a Biblical command that is still in effect and tend to take a more formulaic approach to calculating what you will give (by the way, many devout believers have that perspective, which I could argue is better than any alternate view that leads you to decide that it is OK not to give anything at all), then choosing how to tithe on your retirement income can be a little challenging.
+If you believe that the tithe is a Biblical command that is still in effect and tends to take a more formulaic approach to calculate what you will give (by the way, many devout believers have that perspective, which I could argue is better than any alternate view that leads you to decide that it is OK not to give anything at all), then choosing how to tithe on your retirement income can be a little challenging.
 Let’s look at a few different scenarios: